Asian stocks mostly higher after Trump tariff extension | New Country 923

-BEIJING (AP) — Most Asian stock markets rose Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on imports from China following talks on a dispute over Beijing’s technology ambitions.
+BEIJING (AP) — China’s main stock index jumped to an eight-month high Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on imports from China following talks on a dispute over Beijing’s technology ambitions.

-The Shanghai Composite Index gained 4.0 percent to 2,916.53, its highest level in six months, after Trump said weekend negotiations in Washington made “substantial progress.”
+The Shanghai Composite Index rose 5.6 percent to 2,961.28, its highest close since June 15, after Trump said weekend negotiations in Washington made “substantial progress.”

 Tokyo’s Nikkei 225 advanced 0.5 percent to 21,527.36 while Hong Kong’s Hang Seng added 0.3 percent in choppy trading to 28,899.44.
 Seoul’s Kospi was flat at 2,230.90.
 India’s Sensex advanced 0.2 percent to 35,950.50 and Sydney’s S&P-ASX 200 rose 0.2 percent to 6,176.40.